sa2shinakamo2/bt2c/README.md

 # BT2C (Bit2Coin)

-BT2C is a decentralized blockchain platform designed with Bitcoin's minimalist principles while incorporating modern validator technology.
+BT2C is a decentralized blockchain platform designed with Bitcoin's minimalist principles while incorporating modern validator technology and enhanced security features.
 This README provides comprehensive instructions for running nodes, creating wallets, and participating in the BT2C network.

 ## Table of Contents
 - [Overview](#overview)